coolinmc6/pin_board/README.md

 * 'resources :pins'
 * What is ":index" at the end of the generate migration command?
 * panels in Boostrap and how to use them
+* the member do syntax in routes.rb after adding the like button

 #### CM Comments